CheeseCake87/flask-imp/README.md

 # Flask-Launchpad
-A small auto importer for Flask blueprints and Apis
+A small auto importer for Flask Blueprints and Apis

  - Auto imports blueprint routes and api routes (flask-restx)
  - Builtin folder contains some well used functions that you can pick and choose from